 And while starting a business in Ireland is easier and more straightforward than in the majority of other countries, it is still a complex process, especially when you don’t have the initial capital.

-The good news is that the Irish government and several other organizations, provide a number of funding options for Irish entrepreneurs.
+The good news is that the Irish government and several other organizations, provide a number of funding options and startup business grants for Irish entrepreneurs.

 Table of Contents

 - 1 List of Grants & Funding Options

 - 3 Enterprise Ireland Funding Options